ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-second-approach.md

 ```
 We can see how the `_currying` function is inlined in the file.

-We can pipe it to `node` and see it working:
+We can pipe the output of the compilation to `node` and see it working:

 ```
 ➜  tan-liu-article git:(main) ✗ npx mybabel example.js --plugins=./babel-transform-curry-function-withhelper.cjs | node